Back

 In-app ads

-The most popular monetization strategy, which is also easy to combine with others.
-In this model, you use the app to run ads for compensation.
+The most popular business model, which is also easy to combine with others.
+In this model, you use the app to run ads to generate revenue.
 There are several formats you can choose from, with some of them being more intrusive (like interstitial ads), and some less (like native or banner ads).

 Many developers use this strategy together with a subscription-based model: the free version of the app is monetized using ads, while buying a subscription removes this annoyance and grants other benefits.